The Ultimate Chocolate Chocolate-Chip Muffin Recipe

 - Yes.
 Reduce the baking time to 12-15 minutes for mini muffins.
 You could also make 6 large muffins with this recipe – in this case increase the baking time to 25-28 minutes.

-Try these Cherry Pecan Banana Muffins – another family favorite that’s tender and delicious.
-(And such a great way to use up over-ripened bananas from your freezer.)
+And do give these Cherry Pecan Banana Muffins a try.
+They are another family favorite and such a great recipe for using up over-ripened bananas.

 Other Easy Breakfast Recipes to Enjoy –